matthewleechen/BritishPatents/README.md

 python preprocess_ner.py /path/to/directory
 ```

 The merged text boxes that I use in this repository can be found [here](https://www.dropbox.com/s/0s2wjdeitufj8je/ocr_output.zip?dl=0).
-Because RoBERTa has a token limit of 512, and the patents containing rich administrative information (1617-1852 Vol. 1) or complete specification information (1869-1871) can be extremely long, I have omitted the specification or administrative information for selected patents where the descriptions are particularly lengthy.
+Because BERT has a token limit of 512, and the patents containing rich administrative information (1617-1852 Vol. 1) or complete specification information (1869-1871) can be extremely long, I have omitted the specification or administrative information for selected patents where the descriptions are particularly lengthy.
 This output can be cross-referenced with the original images and annotations, available [here](https://www.dropbox.com/s/o021e0a1t40181h/annotations_woodcroft_patents.json?dl=0).
 Each merged text box represents a single filed patent.
 Based on my own cross-referencing, the merged OCR output seems to be accurate.

 #### Annotations